Maharishi Parāśara

 (teachers) were necessarily Naad Yogies

 .
-Through years of practice (and sacrifice), they had learnt to channel internal knowledge in upper Chakras
+Through years of practice (and sacrifice), they had learnt to channel internal energies to upper Chakras

 1 - in heart Chakra